TarikSeyceri/Windows-Cleaner.bat/README.md

 # How to use?

-Just download the "CleanPC.bat", and double click on it!.
+Just download the "CleanPC.bat", and double click on it!

 If your PC have privillages problems, you may right click on it and run as administrator.